-Disclaimer: As with any repair, iMore nor PXLFIX can be held responsible for any damage you may do to your device.
+Disclaimer: As with any repair, iMore can not be held responsible for any damage you may do to your device.
 It's also worth considering that opening up your device to perform any repair or modification can and will void your Apple warranty.
 If you don't feel comfortable opening your device, don't.
 Use extreme care and caution when performing a repair on any device.

 It's always worth first trying an iOS restore to rule out a possible software issue before performing a hardware repair.
 Also, if you cracked the actual glass over the camera lens this won't help you.
 You'll need to replace the actual back housing of your device instead.

-PXLFIX recommends using only quality and genuine parts from a reputable supplier like eTech Parts.
+iMore recommends using only quality and genuine parts from a reputable supplier like iFixYouri.
 They have quality parts, tools, and much more for all your repair needs.